Ineffective Higher Derivative Black Hole Hair: Non-Schwarzschild black holes

 where, $'$, denotes derivatives with respect to $\rho$, and the $(\rho\rho)$ equation of motion, $E_{\rho\rho}=0$, gives

 To study black hole solutions, one takes the following expansion about the horizon (at some $\rho_0$) :

-Note that the constant $c$ can be shifted by a trivial rescaling of $t$ and consequently does not entering into the equations of motion (although $c$ does need to be tuned if one demands that $h$ asymptotes to $1$ at the end).
+Note that the constant $c$ can be shifted by a trivial rescaling of $t$ and consequently does not enter into the equations of motion (although $c$ does need to be tuned if one demands that $h$ asymptote to $1$ at the end).
 One can show that $\rho_0=1/f_1$ corresponds to the Schwarzschild solution so that the parameter gives an indication of the degree to which our solution deviates from the Schwarzschild case.

 Now using \eqref{anz2}-\eqref{anz3} and evaluating the periodicity of Euclidean time at the horizon, one finds the temperature to be

 and from \eqref{Wald}, one finds the Wald entropy:

 where as usual the Bekenstein-Hawking entropy, $S_\text{BH}$, is one quarter the horizon area.
 It will turn out, for a given mass, the Schwarzschild and non-Schwarzschild black holes have a different horizon area (see \autoref{fig:Mr0}).
 This means that when determining entropy as a function of mass, both terms in \eqref{eq:Wald2} lead to shifts in the entropy.